 Agent::Context

-Provides tools for installing and managing context files from Ruby gems for AI agents, and generating agent.md
+Provides tools for installing and managing context files from Ruby gems for AI agents, and generating agents.md

 Overview